gvwilson/sensibleadventures/iffy/iffy.md

 Looka th' war come back 'round!"

 "It wasn't all that," Iffy said dismissively.
-Honesty had changed the tattoos on their cheeks again, she noticed.
+Honesty had changed the sketches on their cheeks again, she noticed.
 And they'd done some more embroidery on the cuffs of their coat to match.
+Iffy sometimes thought of doing things like that, but she was always afraid that on her it would just look silly

 "But what happen?
-I mean, really happen, not just official happen?"
+I mean really happen, not just official happen?"
 Honesty slipped their arm through Iffy's as if it was the most natural thing in the world and steered her toward their family's workshop at the end of the canal.